Introduction

 How does TPO roofing compare to other roofing materials?

-Yes, TPO roofing is often favored for its cost-effectiveness, energy efficiency, and ease of installation compared to materials like EPDM or PVC.
+TPO roofing stands out for its affordability, energy efficiency, and straightforward installation when compared to materials like EPDM or PVC.

 What maintenance is required for TPO roofing?